-- Less than one percent. - Consists of (i) 2,734,994 shares of common stock held by Flagship VentureLabs IV LLC ("VentureLabs IV"); (ii) 4,434,600 shares of common stock held by Flagship Ventures Fund IV-Rx, L.P. ("Flagship Fund IV"); (ii) 1,283,282 shares of common stock held by Flagship Pioneering Fund VI, L.P. ("Flagship Fioneering VI"); (v) 5,875,711 shares of common stock held by Nutritional Health LTP Fund, L.P. ("Nutritional LTP") and (vi) 5,825,495 shares of common stock held by Flagship Fioneering Fund VI, L.P. ("Flagship Find VI"), ("Flagship Find V - Based solely on a Schedule 13G/A filed on February 9, 2023 by FMR LLC and Abigail P. Johnson.
+- Less than one percent - Based on a Schedule 13D/A filed on July 7, 2022 and information known to the Company.
+Consists of (i) 2,734,994 shares of Common Stock held by Flagship VentureLabs IV LLC ("VentureLabs IV"); (ii) 4,434,600 shares of Common Stock held by Flagship Ventures Fund IV, L.P. ("Flagship Fund IV-Rx, L.P. ("Flagship Fund IV-Rx"); (iv) 2,962,963 shares of Common Stock held by Flagship Pioneering Fund VI, L.P. ("Flagship Pioneering VI"); (v) 5,875,711 shares of Common Stock held by Nutritional Health LTP Fund, L.P. ("Nutritional LTP") and (vi) 5,825,495 shares of Common Stock held by Flagship Pioneering Fund VII, L.P. ("Flagship Fund VI and together with VentureLabs IV, Flagship Fund IV-Rx, Flagship Fund IV-Rx, Flagship Fund IV-Rx is Flagship Fund IV-Rx is Flagship Fund IV.
+Fay Is Flagship Fund IV General Partner LLC ("Flagship Fund VI G - Based solely on a Schedule 13G/A filed on February 9, 2024 by FMR LLC and Abigail P. Johnson.
 Members of the Johnson family, including Abigail P. Johnson, are the predominant owners, directly or through trusts, of Series B voting common shares of FMR LLC, representing 49% of the voting power of FMR LLC.
 The Johnson family group and all other Series B shareholders have entered into a shareholders' voting agreement under which all Series B voting common shares will be voted in accordance with the majority vote of Series B voting common shares.
 Accordingly, through their ownership of voting common shares and the execution of the shareholders' voting agreement, members of the Johnson family may be deemed, under the Investment Company Act of 1940, to form a controlling group with respect to FMR LLC.
-According to the cover page of the Schedule 13G/A, (i) FMR LLC has sole voting power over 18,688,608 shares of Common Stock and sole dispositive power over 18,688,761 shares of Common Stock.
-In addition, the Schedule 13G/A reports that The interest of Fidelity Growth Company Commingled Pool, in the shares of Common Stock, amounted to 7,616,314 shares of Common Stock.
-The address for FMR LLC is 245 Summer Street, Boston, Massachusetts 02210. - Based solely on a Schedule 13G/A filed on February 1, 2023 by Federated Hermes, Inc. ("Federated Hermes"), Thomas R. Donahue and J. Christopher Donahue.
-Federated Hermes is the parent holding company of Federated Equity Management Company of Pennsylvania and Federated Global Investment Management Corp. (the "Investment Advisers"), which act as investment advisers to registered investment companies and separate accounts that own shares of Common Stock.
-The Investment Advisers are wholly owned subsidiaries of FII Holdings, Inc., which is wholly owned subsidiary of Federated Hermes.
-All of the Federated Hermes's outstanding voting stock is held in the Voting Shares Irrevocable Trust (the "Trust") for which Thomas R. Donahue, Rhodora J. Donahue and J. Christopher Donahue act as trustees (collectively, the "Trustees").
-According to the cover page of the Schedule 13G/A, Federated Hermes and the Trustees each report sole voting power over 18,085,938 shares of Common Stock and sole dispositive power over 18,085,938 shares of Common Stock.
-The Trustees have collective voting control that they exercise over Federated Hermes.
-Federated Hermes, the Trust, and each of the Trustees expressly disclaim beneficial ownership of the shares of Common Stock.
-The address of each of the foregoing is 1001 Liberty Avenue, Pittsburgh, PA 15222-3779.
+According to the cover page of the Schedule 13G/A, (i) FMR LLC has sole voting power over 19,388,579 shares of Common Stock and sole dispositive power over 19,388,579 shares of Common Stock.
+In addition, the Schedule 13G/A reports that the interest of Fidelity Growth Company Commingled Pool in the shares of Common Stock amounted to 7,772,757 shares of Common Stock.
+The address for FMR LLC is 245 Summer Street, Boston, Massachusetts 02210. - Based solely on a Schedule 13D/A filed on July 22, 2022 by Nestlé S.A. ("Nestlé") and Société des Produits Nestlé S.A. ("SPN").
+The ultimate parent company of SPN is Nestlé, a publicly traded company.
+The Schedule 13D/A reported that as of July 18, 2022, (i) Nestlé had shared voting and dispositive power with respect to 7,594,038 shares and (ii) SPN had shared voting and dispositive power with respect to 7,496,038 shares.
+The address for Nestlé and SPN is Avenue Nestlé 55, 1800, Vevey Switzerland. - Based solely on a Schedule 13G filed on January 29, 2024 by BlackRock, Inc. ("Blackrock"), on behalf of itself and its wholly owned subsidiaries, BlackRock Advisors, LLC, Aperio Group, LLC, BlackRock Asset Management Canada Limited, BlackRock Fund Advisors, BlackRock Institutional Trust Company, National Association, BlackRock Financial Management, Inc., and BlackRock Investment Management, LLC.
+BlackRock reported that as of December 31,